Azure/GPT-RAG/docs/GH-SETUP.md

 - Personnel with the following access levels:
   - In Azure: Either Owner role or Contributor + User Access Administrator roles within the Azure subscription, which provides the ability to create and assign roles to a Service Principal
   - In GitHub: Repository owner access, which provides the ability to create environments and variables/secrets
+- The repository/respositories are cloned to your local machine

 # Steps: